-Kolori is a company combining clothing design and art created in 2015 by the sisters Bonnie and Patty Castañeda, with the goal of promoting “wearable art” in Honduras and other countries.
+Kolori is a Honduran fashion house created in 2015 by the sisters Bonnie and Patty Castañeda that combines clothing design and art with the goal of promoting “wearable art” in Honduras and other countries.

 Each of their pieces has an original design.
 They have redefined the use of the tunic, leaving behind the restrictions of its use to only beachwear.
 They instead showcase it as a simple garment that is at once elegant and functional, can be worn for both day and evening, and is practical for traveling.
 The tunics display a variety of color combinations and movement-driven drapery—they are characterized by their vibrancy and expressivity, adaptable to the unique expressions of women of all ages.
 The dyes used are non-toxic and each piece is crafted for a timeless look.

 This initiative grew from the Castañedas’ love of art in all its manifestations and they have strived to elevate it by maintaining deep relationships with designers, artists and workshops throughout the world.

 Patty and Bonnie Castañeda feel a social responsibility to contribute to the elevation of women entrepreneurs, and they therefore collaborate with art educational programs in public schools throughout Honduras through the non-profit “Women in the Arts” in Tegucigalpa, Honduras.

 Bonnie Castañeda de Garcia was director and owner of Art Gallery Portales from 1987-2005.
 She has curated over fifteen art biennials in Central America and Iberoamerica.
 In 2011 she founded the Museum of National Identity MIN and Honduras’ art auction IDEARTE, which ran for three consecutive years.
 In 2014 she created the Honduran designers’ collective “Piso Diez Diseño”.
 She has participated in various workshops on art and textiles in Honduras, Cuba and the United States, including a design biennial in Havana, Cuba.